sofa-framework/doc/components/engine/generate/meshbarycentricmapperengine.md

 <!-- generate_doc -->
 # MeshBarycentricMapperEngine

-This class maps a set of points in a topological model and provide barycentric coordinates
+Engine mapping a set of points in a topological model and provide barycentric coordinates

 ## Vec3d